 The best way to train students and staff on emergency response procedures is through annual drills and exercises in each school building.
 After each drill/exercise or real event, teachers in each classroom will review the purpose of the drill with students.
-Based on the determination of the District-Wide School Safety Team and the Building-Level Emergency Response Team, at a minimum, the following methods may be used:
+Based on the determination of the District-Wide School Safety Team and the Building-Level Emergency Response Planning Team, at a minimum, the following methods may be used:

-- Early Dismissal drill to test communication and transportation (parents to be notified one-week prior to drill).

-- Live drill including shelter-in-place, hold-in-place, evacuation, lockdown, and lockout.

-- Live drill for specific responses (hostage taking, bomb-threat, etc.)

-- Situational Drills

-- Tabletop exercises

-- Emergency Response Team exercises

-- Building pre-clearance searches
+- Trauma-informed Emergency Dismissal Drill to test communication and transportation (parents to be notified one-week prior to drill). - Trauma-informed live drills including shelter/shelter-in-place, hold/hold-in-place, evacuate/evacuation, lockdown, and secure lockout. - Trauma-informed live drills for specific responses (hostage taking, bomb-threat, etc.) - Trauma-informed Situational Drills - Tabletop exercises may be used as a training resource for staff. - Emergency Response Team exercises - Building pre-clearance searches